TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Limitations and Future Work

 \section{Limitations and Future Work}

-Although we view this work as an important step towards understanding and evaluating misrepresentation in generated stories, we acknowledge a few important limitations of our work. \internalchanges{First, all focus groups and surveys were conducted on English-language stories generated by GPT-$4$, primarily to facilitate consistent interpretation and discussion within the research team.
-Further research is required to assess whether any new categories would emerge from other languages or from other models.} Second, our evaluation study focused primarily on cultural contexts within India, and thus the findings were shaped by the perspectives most familiar to our expert annotators.
-While this still provides valuable insights, future work could expand data collection beyond India to capture a broader range of cultural contexts and to examine how similar misrepresentations manifest globally.
-Third, while our analysis captured localized misrepresentations by focusing on cultural nuance at the city-, town-, and village-level, it also introduced challenges to measure agreement, as finding sufficient expert annotators familiar with the same region was difficult.
+Although we view this work as an important step towards understanding and evaluating misrepresentation in generated stories, we acknowledge a few important limitations of our work that should be investigated in future research.
+First, all focus groups and surveys were conducted on English-language stories generated by GPT-$4$, primarily to facilitate consistent interpretation and discussion within the research team.
+Further research is required to assess whether any new categories would emerge from other languages or from other models.
+Second, our evaluation study focused primarily on cultural contexts within India, and thus the findings were shaped by the perspectives most familiar to our expert annotators.
+While this still provides valuable insights, future work could utilize our methodological framework to expand data collection beyond India to capture a broader range of cultural contexts and to examine how similar or dissimilar misrepresentations manifest globally.
+Finally, in line with prior work \cite{bhatt_extrinsic_2024, bhagat-etal-2025-richer}, we used open-ended prompts that describe the story topic and cultural identity and evaluate cultural representations in these narratives.
+Specifying only the identity, without additional details about the cultural nuances was aimed to elicit the model’s implicit cultural representations rather than relying on information supplied in the prompt.
+This prompting design may have impacted the LLMs' ability to accurately and appropriately represent cultural identities, and therefore, the proportion of misrepresentations observed may change under more specific or richer prompts.
+While our taxonomy is grounded in the prompts we used, we believe it offers value for evaluating cultural misrepresentations across a range of prompting strategies.
+LLMs are fast-evolving, and our work provides a useful starting point rather than a definitive endpoint; future work could explore the impact of more detailed prompts, multi-turn interactions, or external knowledge sources on the models’ cultural representations.

-Our work also points to concrete future research directions.
-To begin with, while our taxonomy provides a structured way to identify and analyze misrepresentations, future work should build on this to develop concrete strategies for mitigating the cultural misrepresentations we observed.
-Finally, one particularly interesting direction of future work is to investigate factors that explain why LLMs misrepresent cultures in open-ended generations despite possessing the requisite cultural knowledge.
+Our work also points to concrete research directions to improve LLMs' cultural competence for non-Western contexts in generative settings.
+Specifically, our taxonomy provides a structured way to identify and analyze misrepresentations and future work should build on this to develop concrete strategies for mitigating the cultural misrepresentations we observed.
+Finally, future work must investigate why LLMs generate misrepresentations in open-ended generations despite possessing the requisite cultural knowledge.